 The growing interest in data mining is motivated by a common problem across disciplines: how does one store, access, model, and ultimately describe and understand very large data sets?
 Historically, different aspects of data mining have been addressed independently by different disciplines.
 This is the first truly interdisciplinary text on data mining, blending the contributions of information science, computer science, and statistics.

-Advances in Knowledge Discovery and Data Mining brings together the latest research—in statistics, databases, machine learning, and artificial intelligence —that are part of the exciting and rapidly growing field of Knowledge Discovery and Data Mining.
+Advances in Knowledge Discovery and Data Mining brings together the latest research -- in statistics, databases, machine learning, and artificial intelligence -- that are part of the exciting and rapidly growing field of Knowledge Discovery and Data Mining.
 Topics covered include fundamental issues, classification and clustering, trend and deviation analysis, dependency modeling, integrated discovery systems, next generation database systems, and application case studies.
-The contributors include leading researchers and practitioners from academia, government laboratories, and private industry.